trang1618/treeheatr-manuscript/manuscript.md

 Specifically, in Fig. @fig:example, high glucose values (larger than 154 on the rightmost branch) can be easily mapped to samples with light yellow color in the last row.

 The integration of heatmap nicely complements the current techniques of visualizing decision trees.
-Node purity, a metric measuring the tree's performance, can be visualized from the distribution of true outcome labels at each terminal node in the first row.
+Node purity, a metric measuring the tree's performance, can be visualized from the distribution of true outcome labels at each leaf node in the first row.
-Comparing these values with the terminal node label gives a visual estimate of how accurate the tree predictions are.
+Comparing these values with the leaf node label gives a visual estimate of how accurate the tree predictions are.
 Further, without specifically choose two features to show in a 2-D scatter plot, we can infer correlation structures among features in the heatmap.
 The additional clustering may also reveal sub-structures within a leaf node.